Nevenall/ghosting-the-edge/manuscript.md

 ### Gear Aspects

 {don't like this section.
 I want to make it a different thing.
 We want to say why gear aspects are different from most character aspects so we can say that for the most part we treat them like tags, or game details, but we can't assume tht people actually know what that means.
-We want to tell people what a game detail is and how that is different from an aspect.
-What we are doing is pre-addressing concerns that people might have around so many aspects, which is a thing that we may not really want to be doing.
+We want to tell people what a game detail is and how that is different from an {.right\} What we are doing is pre-addressing concerns that people might have around so many aspects, which is a thing that we may not really want to be doing.
 We don't need to defend ourselves.

 But it is important to describe that we treat these aspects like game details and what game detail means.
 Ie, it's narrative.